Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 You may need more than one bag.

-Second, what's good for me isn't necessarily good for you.
-We have different needs, different gear, and we're probably different sized people.
-I bought one camera backpack that I really liked on paper, but felt it was too small for me.
-I gave it to my wife and then bought the larger version of the same backpack for my own use.
+Second, what’s good for me isn’t necessarily good for you.
+We have different needs, different gear, and we’re probably different-sized people.
+I bought one camera backpack that I liked on paper but felt was too small for me.
+I gave it to my wife and then bought the larger version of the same backpack for my use.

-With those disclaimers out of the way, let's get on with our 10 factors to choose the perfect camera bag.
+With those disclaimers, let’s get on with our ten factors for choosing the perfect camera bag.

-The thing that makes a camera bag useful is its internal structure.
-It needs to be sturdy enough to keep your gear in place, yet pliable enough to allow reconfiguration.
+The thing that makes a perfect camera bag is its internal structure.
+It must be sturdy enough to keep your gear in place yet pliable enough to allow reconfiguration.

 I’m a fan of camera bags that allow you to move the partitions around, as my needs may change from one outing to another.

-Some camera bags have internal dividers or pockets that are sewn in place, meaning that you can't move them.
-While you may think this could add to it being sturdy, that's not always the case.
+Some camera bags have internal dividers or pockets sewn in place, meaning you can’t move them.
+While you may think this could add to it being sturdy, that’s not always the case.

-Some of my camera bags have sewn partitions made out of nylon that was flimsy and not up to the job of keeping my gear from rattling around.
+Some of my camera bags have sewn partitions made out of flimsy nylon and are not up to the job of keeping my gear from rattling around.
 After some use, poorly made partitions will fray and split.
-That means your camera, lenses and accessories aren't adequately protected.
+That means your camera, lenses, and accessories aren’t adequately protected.

-Don't think that adjustable partition attached with Velcro are necessarily less sturdy or effective.
+I don’t think adjustable partitions attached with Velcro are necessarily less sturdy or effective.
 I have some ThinkTank bags where the Velcro partitions are well entrenched and a pain in the neck to move.

-Study doesn't mean it has to be heavy.
-Some cheaper camera bag manufacturers actually cut corners by using heavy materials.
-When you're either carrying or lugging a heavy camera bag filled with heavy gear inside, you'll wish you spent more for something that didn't weigh quite as much.
+Sturdy doesn’t mean it has to be heavy.
+Some cheaper camera bag manufacturers cut corners by using heavy materials.
+When you’re carrying or lugging a heavy camera bag filled with heavy gear inside, you’ll wish you spent more for something that didn’t weigh quite as much.

 Price vs. weight vs. sturdiness is a bit of a cantilever compromise.
-Pick the two factors that are most important to you and accept the consequences.
+Pick the two most important factors to you and accept the consequences.

-ThinkTank bags are definitely sturdy, but may be somewhat heavier than I'd like to carry.
+ThinkTank bags are sturdy but may be heavier than I’d like to carry.
 I use that brand primarily for rolling bags.
-That's not to say that they don't make some good carrying bags (which I'll discuss below) but rather that ThinkTank is my preferred choice among rolling bags.
+That’s not to say that they don’t make some good carrying bags, but that ThinkTank is my preferred choice among rolling bags.